App version: 0.1.0

 Typical Requirements for a Personal Line of Credit vs Personal Loan

 When you apply for a personal loan or personal line of credit, lenders will look at your credit score and verify your income to determine whether to extend credit to you.
 In doing so, they are trying to assess the risk you may pose, or, in other words, whether you’ll be able to repay the loan on time.
 Minimum credit score requirements tend to be higher for personal lines of credit than for personal loans.
 For example, many lenders require a minimum credit score of 670 to approve a line of credit.
 It may be possible to get approved for a personal loan, on the other hand, with a score of 580.
 In both cases, however, higher scores can lead to a lower rate and more favorable terms.
-If your scores are lower than where they need to be, you may want to work on improving your credit profile before you apply for a personal loan or line of credit.
+If your scores are lower than where they need to be, you may want to work on building your credit before you apply for a personal loan or line of credit.

 Weighing your Financing Options